purduequaic/Qiskit-Fall-Fest-2025/README.md

 # Copied over from Qiskit Fall Fest 2024.
 Will be update soon.

 ## Welcome
 This is the Qiskit Fall Fest event for Purdue Universit Fort Wayne.
 We're so exciting to have you all here.
-This event is being hosted by **Purdue Quantum Intelligent Applications and Optimization (QIAO) Lab** sponsored by **IBM**, **Purdue Univeristy Fort Wayne Computer Science Department**, **Purude Fort Wayne ETCS**, and **National Science Foundation (NSF)**.
+This event is being hosted by **Purdue Quantum AI Cybersecurity Lab** sponsored by **IBM**, **Purdue Univeristy Rosen Center for Advanced Computing**, **Purude Fort Wayne ETCS**, and **National Science Foundation (NSF)**.

-We are one of 50 campuses around the world and the only one in Indiana to host the IBM sponsored [Qiskit Fall Fest Events](https://qiskit.org/events/fall-fest/).
+We are one of 55 campuses around the world and the only one in Indiana to host the IBM sponsored [Qiskit Fall Fest Events]([https://qiskit.org/events/fall-fest/](https://www.ibm.com/quantum/blog/qiskit-fall-fest-2025)).

-The [Qiskit Fall Fest](https://medium.com/qiskit/introducing-the-qiskit-fall-fest-feb8456b557) is a collection of quantum computing events on college campuses around the world.
-Every Fall Fest event is organized and run by the students on each campus, with support from the entire IBM Quantum team.
-Student leaders work alongside IBM throughout the months of October to November to design and plan their event, which are then run in October.
-The events vary from technical hackathons to beginner-friendly challenges, all with the goal of helping to grow the local community’s skill set.
+In honor of the 2025 International Year of Quantum Science and Technology, this year’s Qiskit Fall Fest theme will celebrate the century-long history of quantum science and innovation.
+Many of the bespoke materials we’re creating for this year’s events will center on specific experiments and notable events that occurred during that first 100 years.

+Qiskit Fall Fest is a collection of quantum computing events that allows students, researchers and industry professionals to participate in various quantum-themed activities — including quantum challenges, hackathons, coding competitions, workshops, social events, and more.
+Each year, IBM® partners with a select group of university students and other volunteer hosts to help them plan and run the global roster of Fall Fest events.

-The Fall Fest here includes a series of workshops starting Oct 16 and ends with a hackathon, November 8 - 10.
+The Fall Fest here includes a series of workshops, hackathons, project competition, starting Oct 15 and ends with a project competition, November 6 - 9.
 Details are coming.

 --------------------------------
 ## Official Registration